pugitos/Python-App-for-Insertion-sorting-Algorithm-test-simulation-/README.md

 # Python-App-for-Insertion-sorting-Algorithm-test-simulation-
-This is application to sort the user stuff by alphabet order
+This is application to insertion sort the user stuff by alphabet order

 # DEMO